Ingefast/small_RNA_analyser/README.md

 *Figure 1*.
 (A) bedGraph files of a wildtype in *Capsella* for different sRNA sizes.
 (B) Correlogram of 24nt sRNA values over genes in three conditions with two replicates each.
 (C) NMDS diagram of the same dataset.

 ## 2. sRNA size distribution over over genes and transposable elements.
-Understanding the relative importance of sRNA of particular sizes on the expression of genes and TEs is central for any sRNA study.
+Understanding the role of sRNA of particular sizes on the expression of genes and TEs is central in any sRNA study.
 The script **sRNA.size_distribution_plotter.r** plots the abundance (RPM) of sRNA reads of different sizes over selected genomic features (genes and TEs).
 Inputs are the previously generated **gene.reads.txt** and **te.reads.txt** files.
 Additionally, a file with total number of mapped reads for each sample has to be created manually (**read_n_baseline.txt**) in order to establish a baseline for normalisation,

 ```
 sample_name	mapped